jaroban/sdcc-svn/README.md

+## Why this fork

+I'm updating this project's MS Visual Studio projects to work under the newest Windows 10 / MSVC Community edition 19.
+The roadmap is:

+- Add x64 configurations to existing projects
+- Compile ucsim
+- Cross-compile the sdcc standard lib
+- Compile regression tests

+The goal is to make it possible to develop entirely in MSVC.

 # SDCC - free open source, retargettable, optimizing ANSI-C compiler

 Welcome to SDCC, free open source, retargettable, optimizing ANSI C